telerik/blazor-docs/components/grid/columns/menu.md

 1. Use the `GridColumnMenuChooserItem` to denote the columns that should be in the group

     * You must use set the `ColumnId` parameter of the `GridColumnMenuChooserItem` to the value of the [`Id`]({%slug components/grid/columns/bound%}#grid-bound-column-parameters) parameter of the corresponding Grid Column.

+    * If you set the `Title` parameter of the `GridColumnMenuChooserItem` it will override the value of the `Title` parameter of the corresponding Grid Column.

 ![columns organized in groups](images/column-menu-sections-example.png)